-In 1917-1918, Charlie Chaplin was seeking more independence and greater creative license over his films, which he believed were becoming too stagnant and predictable.
+In 1917-1918, Charlie Chaplin was seeking more independence and greater creative license over his films which he believed were becoming too stagnant and predictable.
 His relationship with Mutual ended amicably, and he signed an eight-film contract with First National.
 His years with First National would prove to be some of the most important in his career.
-Both Chaplin’s and Mary Pickford’s contracts with First National were the first two million dollar deals in cinema history.
-With his funds, Chaplin built his own studio on five acres in Sunset Boulevard, completed in January 1918.
-He also built an incredible California Spanish-style home in Beverly Hills, a home which has been occupied by numerous other famous Hollywood actors since.
+Both Chaplin’s and Mary Pickford’s contracts with First National were the first million dollar contracts in cinematic history.
+With his newfound riches, Chaplin built his own studio on five acres along Sunset Boulevard, completed in January 1918.
+He also built an incredible California Spanish-style home in Beverly Hills, a home which has been occupied by numerous other famous Hollywood actors over the years.

 His first film, A Dog’s Life was released in 1918 and is one of his most extraordinary early short films, showing superior qualities than his earlier films.
 He then released a couple propaganda films to encourage the sale of war bonds, as World War I had begun (Chaplin had also received criticism for not enlisting in the war, though he was fully prepared to be drafted if needed).
 He also released his first full feature-length film, The Kid, a beautiful and melodramatic, partly autobiographical film of youth.
 It was also, in part, inspired as a result of his failing marriage to Mildred Harris, and their child that died in infancy.
 In this period, Chaplin’s Tramp character met its pinnacle.

 Also during this period, Chaplin created United Artists, a joint company between fellow artists, Mary Pickford, Douglas Fairbanks, and D.W.
 Griffith.
-He attempted to buyout his contract with First National to focus on his own productions through United Artists, but they declined and requested he finish producing his eight films.
+He attempted a buyout of his contract with First National to focus on his own productions through United Artists, but the deal was declined and First National requested he finish producing his eight films.
 Here is a short selection of his First National films that I watched:

 #1 A Dog’s Life (1918)